kkthxbye-code/netbox-script-manager/README.md

 * Exceptions caused by errors in script files are displayed in the UI.
 * Log messages are saved and displayed when the script is running allowing live output for long running scripts.
 * It's possible to filter log lines by message and/or log level.
-* Script executions are listed in a tab when viewing a script.
 * Changelog entries are listed in a tab when viewing a finished script execution.
 * It's possible to save script artifacts during the execution of a script.
 These artifacts will show up as downloadable files.
-* Possibility to re-run scripts.
+* It's possible to re-run scripts.

 ## What is not supported